AndresMpa/llms-on--linux/extra/template_structure.md

 Linux hardware usage: Find a way to explain how you got it :/

-VA to help people
+VA to help people specially developers

-LLM to give answers
+IM inside LLM to give answers

 Is it possible to mix then?
+How?
+Is it expensive?

 ### Research question

 Is it possible to use LLaMa v2 to create a low-cost VA in terms of usage to help Linux users to manage their OS?

+> Might need to re check this